Ambala–Attari line: History

 The Scinde, Punjab & Delhi Railway completed the Multan–Lahore–Amritsar line in 1865 and the 483 km-long Amritsar–Ambala–Saharanpur–Ghaziabad line in 1870 connecting Multan (now in Pakistan) with Delhi.
 Amritsar–Attari section was completed on the route to Lahore in 1862.

 Hoshiarpur was linked by rail with Jullundur Cantonment in 1913.

 Electrification

 The Ambala–Amritsar sector is electrified.
 It was electrified in parts.
 The Shahbad Markanda-Mandi Gobindgarh sector was electrified in 1995–96, the Mandi Gobindgarh–Ludhiana sector in 1996–97, the Phillaur–Phagwara sector in 2002–03, and the Phagwara–Jallandhar City–Amritsar in 2003–04.

 Sheds and workshops

 Ambala has an outstation shed for Shakurbasti WDS-4 diesel locos.
 Ludhiana diesel shed holds 170+ locos including WDM-2, WDM-3A and WDG-3A.
-Ludhiana electric loco shed was commissioned in 2001 and houses WAM-4, WAG-5 and WAG-7 locos.
+Electric Loco Shed, Ludhiana was commissioned in 2001 and houses WAM-4, WAG-5 and WAG-7 locos.
 India's first and largest DMU shed at Jalandhar holds 90 units placed in service in rural Punjab.
 It also houses two BEML-built rail buses that operate on the Beas–Goindwal Sahib line.
 Amritsar workshop carries out periodic overhaul of WDS-4 locos and breakdown cranes and bogie manufacture.